Summary:

 Is Plastic Surgery Competitive in 2022?

+One way to assess the competitiveness of a specialty is to look at the match rate – the % of people who apply who end up matching into their preferred specialty.
 Among US Seniors, the unmatched percentage was 37.3%, making it highly competitive among US residencies.
 The match rate for plastic surgery was the lowest of all the specialties in the 2022 Match, lower than the most competitive specialties like dermatology, orthopedic surgery, or otolaryngology.
+For more on the most competitive US specialties, see this article.

 Plastic Surgery Match Rate

 What is the plastic surgery match rate for US seniors, DO seniors, and IMGs?
-The “match rate” is the % of people who applied to a particular specialty as their preferred specialty who successfully matched into the specialty.
+The “match rate” is the % of people who applied to a particular specialty as their preferred specialty who successfully matched into the specialty.- US Senior Plastic Surgery Match Rate (2022 Match): 62.7%

 - DO Senior Plastic Surgery Match Rate (2022 Match): 0%